regolith-labs/grams/README.md

 # Grams

-Permissionless burn vault for ORE tokens.

-Users can send memecoins to this address to permanently lock the supply:
+Users can send ORE commmunity memecoins to this address to permanently lock the supply:

 ```
 GHRBYPA4cujFwfyhNNm6NLTh4egdTrcz7xkBbEwM4xX
 ```

-Any ORE or stORE tokens received by the contract (e.g. via rebates earned on Stonksfun, OTC, or Pumpfun platforms) will be automatically buried.
+Any ORE or stORE received by the contract (e.g. via rebates earned on Stonksfun, OTC, or Pumpfun platforms) will be automatically buried.

 Anyone can call `unwrap` + `bury` to convert stORE into ORE and burn all ORE in the vault.